CINPLA-BioAI/bioai1/README.md

 # bioai1
-When you log in you enter your uio user place, to install stuff use `sudo yum install `
-Installing from source should be done in `/home/username`
-You probably have to make that directory as there is no user space made directly on the computer `sudo mkdir /home/username`
-Then one have to alter permissions
-`sudo chown -R username:username /home/username`

 Storage should not be done in `/home` as there is limited space.
-Rather use `/mnt/raid1`, this is a 12 GB disk which has raid backup.
+Rather use `/media/storage`, this is a 12 TB disk which has raid backup.

 To use python you can install with `pip install --user` or make your own virtual environment, `virtualenv` and `virtualenvwrapper` is installed and you only have to add the following to your `.bashrc`